sontl/english-game-Soc/DOCKER_SETUP.md

 2. Check `DATABASE_URL` in `docker-compose.yml`
 3. Wait a few seconds for database to initialize on first run

+### Build errors: "Cannot find module '@english-game/shared'"

+**Problem**: Backend build fails with TypeScript errors about missing shared package

+**Solution**:
+This is already fixed in the Dockerfile.
+The shared package is built before the backend.
+If you still see this error:
+1. Clear Docker build cache: `docker compose build --no-cache backend`
+2. Ensure you're building from the project root
+3. Check that `packages/shared/` directory exists

 ### Port already in use

 **Problem**: `Error: bind: address already in use`